 Pour into 6 lightly oiled 1/2 cup ramekins or other small containers and refrigerate overnight or at least 8 hours.

 Once panna cottas are firm, turn out onto dessert plates.

 Decorate with chocolate covered espresso beans and mint leaves.

 I created this sauce to serve with my Coffee Panna Cotta but it could be used as a sauce for ice cream, chocolate soufflé, pound cake, or anything else you might want to serve with a dessert sauce.
-I cook it just until it’s heated through and the cream cheese is completely dissolved.
-If it comes to a boil, take it off the heat.
-I wouldn’t let it cook for too long or it might become too thick to pour.
+The important thing to remember when making this is to keep stirring while it cooks so it doesn’t burn.

 COFFEE CREAM SAUCE